Muscular Dystrophy

 A refund may also be available to someone who pays for aids and appliances that are for the exclusive use of someone else who has a disability.

-You can find out about extra social welfare benefits you may be entitled to here.
+Extra social welfare benefits you may be entitled too.

 A Housing Adaptation Grant for Older People and People with a Disability is available from local authorities if you need to make changes to a home to make it more suitable for a person with a physical, sensory or intellectual disability or mental health difficulty.